kklein90/toptal-project/README.md

 ### CI/CD
 This is implemented in Github Workflows/Actions:
 - executes on Github hosted runners
+- has manual trigger as well as triggering on commits/push to main branch
 - includes basic smoke tests
 - includes required secrets to:
   - credentials for Docker Hub for image storage & retrieval